Best Bathtub Materials

 Steel bathtubs, coated with porcelain enamel, provide a sleek, durable option that suits a range of budgets.

-- Affordable: Typically costs between $300 and $1,000.
+- Affordable Typically costs between $300 and $1,000.

-- Heavy: Though not as heavy as cast iron, they still require sturdy support.
+- Heavy Though not as heavy as cast iron, they still require sturdy support.

-For a modern apartment, a steel tub offers a practical and stylish option that aligns with minimalist design trends.
+Real-World Example For a modern apartment, a steel tub offers a practical and stylish option that aligns with minimalist design trends.

-Step #5: Porcelain Bathtubs
+** Porcelain Bathtubs**

 Why Choose Porcelain?